Koszul duality for simplicial restricted Lie algebras: Introduction

 We denote by $\CoAlg$ the category of cocommutative coalgebras over $\kk$ and we denote by $\Alg$ the category of associative algebras over $\kk$.
 If it is not said otherwise, all algebras are unital and all coalgebras are counital.
 We denote by $\CoAlg^{aug}$ the category of coaugmented cocommutative coalgebras; an object of $\CoAlg^{aug}$ is a pair $(C,\eta\colon \kk \to C)$, where $C\in \CoAlg$ and $\eta$ is a map of coalgebras.

-In this paper, all Hopf algebras are cocommutative, but not necessary commutative; we denote by $\Hopf$ the category of (cocommutative) Hopf algebras over $\kk$.
-We notice that $\Hopf$ is equivalent to the category $\Grp(\CoAlg)$ of group objects in $\CoAlg$.
+In this paper, all Hopf algebras are cocommutative, but not necessary commutative; we denote by $\Hopf$ the category of (cocommutative) Hopf algebras over~$\kk$.
+We notice that $\Hopf$ is equivalent to the category $\Grp(\CoAlg)$ of group objects in $\CoAlg$, since the direct product of cocommutative coalgebras $C$ and $D$ in the category $\CoAlg$ is the tensor product $C\otimes_\kk D$, see e.g.~\cite[Theorem~6.4.5]{Sweedler69}.

+We define Lie algebras so that they satisfy the alternating condition $[x,x]=0$, which always implies the antisymmetry $[x,y]=-[y,x]$, but is equivalent to it only over a field of characteristic $p\neq 2$.
+We write $\Lie$ for the category of Lie algebras over the field $\kk$.

 We denote by $\Delta$ the simplex category of finite nonempty linearly ordered sets.
 We denote by $[n], n\geq 0$ the object of $\Delta$ with $(n+1)$ elements.
-Let $\mathsf{C}$ be a category, then $\mathsf{sC}$ (resp. $\mathsf{cC}$) is the category of simplicial (resp. cosimplicial) objects in $\mathsf{C}$, i.e. $\mathsf{sC}$ (resp. $\mathsf{cC}$) is the category of contravariant (resp. covariant) functors from $\Delta$ to $\mathsf{C}$: We usually denote by $X_\bullet$ (resp. $X^\bullet$) an object of $\mathsf{sC}$ (resp. $\mathsf{cC}$), where $X_n=X_\bullet([n])$ (resp. $X^n=X^\bullet([n])$) for $n\geq 0$.
+Let $\mathsf{C}$ be a category, then $\mathsf{sC}$ (resp. $\mathsf{cC}$) is the category of simplicial (resp. cosimplicial) objects in $\mathsf{C}$, i.e. $\mathsf{sC}$ (resp. $\mathsf{cC}$) is the category of contravariant (resp. covariant) functors from $\Delta$ to~$\mathsf{C}$: We usually denote by $X_\bullet$ (resp. $X^\bullet$) an object of $\mathsf{sC}$ (resp. $\mathsf{cC}$), where $X_n=X_\bullet([n])$ (resp. $X^n=X^\bullet([n])$) for $n\geq 0$.
 If the category $\mathsf{C}$ has a terminal object $*\in C$, then $\mathsf{s}_0\mathsf{C}\subset \mathsf{sC}$ is the full subcategory of reduced simplicial objects, $X_\bullet \in \mathsf{s}_0\mathsf{C}$ if and only if $X_0\cong *$.
 This notation can be nested, e.g. $\mathsf{csC}$ is the category of cosimplicial simplicial objects in $\mathsf{C}$.

 Moreover, if the category $\mathsf{C}$ is complete and cocomplete, then the category $\mathsf{sC}$ is enriched, tensored, and cotensored over $\sSet$.
-Therefore there is a canonical notion of homotopy between maps in $\mathsf{sC}$, see~\cite[Section~II.1.6]{Quillen67}.
-In this case, we define deformation retracts in $\mathsf{sC}$ in a usual way.
+Therefore there is a canonical notion of homotopy between maps in $\mathsf{sC}$, see~\cite[Definition~4, Section~II.1]{Quillen67}.
+In this case, we define (strong) deformation retracts in $\mathsf{sC}$ in a usual way.
 If $\mathsf{sC}$ is a simplicial model category, then deformation retracts are weak equivalences.

 Let us denote by $\mathsf{Ch}_{\geq 0}$ (resp. $\mathsf{Ch}^{\geq 0}$) the category of connective chain (resp. cochain) complexes over $\kk$.
 An object of $\mathsf{Ch}_{\geq 0}$ (resp. $\mathsf{Ch}^{\geq 0}$) is a pair $C_\bullet=(C_*,d)$ (resp. $C^\bullet = (C^*, d)$), where $C_\bullet \in \Vect^{gr}_{\kk}$ and $d$ is a differential such that $d^2=0$.
 We denote by $H_*(C_\bullet)$ (resp. $H^*(C^\bullet)$) the homology (resp. cohomology) groups of $C_\bullet$ (resp. $C^\bullet$).